 Entrepreneur Of The Year China

-All winners are chosen by the Independent Judging Panel which consists of well-respected leaders from the community and experts from the business and financial sectors.
+All winners are chosen by the Independent Judging Panel which comprises well-respected leaders from the community and experts from the business and financial sectors.
 Among them, there are also previous awards winners.
-They themselves are being invited as judges due to their respective expertise and commitment to promote entrepreneurialism.
+They themselves are invited as judges due to their expertise and commitment to promote entrepreneurialism.

 Hong Kong Exchanges and Clearing Limited - Former Chief Executive

 EY Entrepreneur Of The Year 2013 China - Judging Chairman